-Energy crisis and labour shortage put UK food security at risk, farmers warn
+UK tomato and cucumber farmers shut down production over energy crisis

 “If supermarkets source more meat from overseas they might cut down on some labour costs but the UK’s food security will suffer.
 It would hollow out the industry and have knock-on effects for British farming.”

-The warnings came as the government agreed a deal with CO2 producers to hike the price of the gas which is crucial for packaging meat and other fresh produce.
+The warnings came as ministers agreed a deal with CO2 producers to hike the price of the gas which is crucial for packaging meat and other fresh produce.

 Kwasi Kwarteng, the business secretary, hailed the agreement with US firm CF Industries, which supplies 60 per cent of the UK’s CO2.